Announcing our exciting 65th season for 2015

 Attic Theatre was founded in 1950 in the attic of the Cloak family home on North Union Street in Appleton, Wisconsin.
 What began as an acting class has become the longest running community theatre in the Fox Valley.
 In the early days, Attic performed in a variety of venues such as Jefferson School and local church basements.
 When Lawrence University opened the Music-Drama Center, Attic began its lengthy partnership with LU, employing both theatres during the summer months.
 Our newest venue, the beautiful UW Fox Valley Communication Arts Center, affords the opportunity to produce a wider array of plays with greater audience appeal.

 From simple beginnings, Attic has grown to produce hundreds of full-scale shows over a span of more than 60 years.
 In addition to a full summer season, Attic currently offers a popular children’s workshop in the spring and a weeklong day camp in the summer.

 Each year, thousands of people participate in Attic Theatre on stage, backstage, as volunteers, or as audience members.
 Ticket sales exceed 5,000 annually.
 Attic truly does create excellent community theatre.

 CALL: Attic Theatre Box Office - 920-734-7887

-VISIT: Box Office hours: 4 PM to 7 PM on June 12-13 and 6 PM to 7 PM on performance nights; 1 PM to 2 PM before matinees.
+VISIT: Box Office hours will be announced in Spring 2015.
 The box office is located at the UW Fox Valley Communication Arts Center, 1478 Midway RD, Menasha, WI.